Find & Apply For History / Social Studies Teacher Jobs In Fulton, Georgia

 Salary Information & Job Trends In this Region

-History / Social Studies Teachers in Fulton, Georgia play a crucial role in educating students about the past and society. - Entry-level Teacher salaries range from $38,000 to $48,000 per year - Mid-career History Teacher salaries range from $48,000 to $65,000 per year - Senior Social Studies Educator salaries range from $65,000 to $85,000 per year The teaching profession has a rich history dating back to ancient civilizations such as Greece, Egypt, and China, where formal instruction was essential.
-Over the 20th century, teaching evolved from traditional one-room schoolhouses to specialized subject instruction, emphasizing pedagogy and child development theories.
-In Fulton, Georgia, History / Social Studies Teachers have adapted to modern trends in education, including the integration of technology in the classroom, personalized learning approaches tailored to individual student needs, and a focus on developing social-emotional skills alongside academic achievement.
-These trends reflect the ever-changing landscape of education and the need for teachers to continually evolve and innovate in their teaching practices.
+History / Social Studies Teachers in Fulton, Georgia play a crucial role in educating students on the past and present social structures and events. - Entry-level Teacher salaries range from $40,000 to $50,000 per year - Mid-career History Teacher salaries range from $50,000 to $65,000 per year - Senior Social Studies Educator salaries range from $65,000 to $85,000 per year The teaching profession has a rich history dating back to ancient civilizations such as Greece, Egypt, and China, where formal instruction was used to pass down knowledge.
+As education systems evolved throughout the 20th century, teaching transformed from a one-room schoolhouse model to specialized subject instruction with a focus on pedagogy and child development theories.
+In Fulton, Georgia, History / Social Studies Teachers have witnessed changes in education trends, including the integration of technology into the classroom, personalized learning approaches tailored to individual student needs, and an increased emphasis on developing social-emotional skills alongside academic achievement.
+These trends reflect the evolving landscape of education and the importance of adapting teaching practices to meet the needs of modern students.